guptaji6489/CRUD_app_using_nodejs_express_mongodb/README.md

 5- nodemon

 to run write npm start

-then in browser ( localhost:5000/employee)
+then in any browser type ( localhost:5000/employee)